Comparative Study of UNet-based Architectures for Liver Tumor Segmentation in Multi-Phase Contrast-Enhanced Computed Tomography: Materials and Methods

 Preprocessing was necessary to prepare the dataset, which consisted of 3D volumes, for training.
 A verification pipeline was developed to ensure consistency between CT volumes and their corresponding segmentation masks of tumor regions (ground truth), as shown in Fig. \ref{fig:fig1}.
 Each CT–mask pair underwent validation for dimensional alignment, slice count, file integrity, and the presence of annotated lesions.
 The pairs identified as invalid or mismatched were excluded from further analysis.
 The results of this verification process were documented in a metadata CSV file, which subsequently served as an index for all experimental procedures.
 This preprocessing pipeline produced a reliable and balanced dataset of 2D liver tumor slices, enabling efficient experimentation with different segmentation architectures.

 For model training, 2D slices were extracted from the valid CT–mask pairs.
 Each slice was normalized to zero mean and unit variance, then resized.
 To enhance model generalization, data augmentation was applied during training, consisting of random horizontal and vertical flips, as well as 90\degree rotations.
-The dataset was partitioned into training, validation, and testing subsets with ratios of 70\%, 20\%, and 10\%, respectively.
+For each patient, the data was divided by phase, allocating two phases for training, one for validation, and one for testing.
 Table \ref{tab:table1} presents the number of slices in each set following validation of the CT-mask pairs from the dataset.

 Figure \ref{fig:fig2} illustrates the distribution of the dataset across three subsets.
 For all data splits, the distribution is heavily concentrated near zero, with the 25th percentile and median pixel areas being very low.
-Tumor regions were uniformly measured on images with a resolution of \(256\times256\) pixels.
-These findings indicate that most tumors are small, presenting inherent challenges for segmentation due to limited spatial and contextual information available for the network to leverage.
+To process this data, images were standardized to a resolution of \(256\times256\) pixels.
+While downsampling presents inherent challenges for such small objects, this resolution was selected to optimize the trade-off between spatial detail and computational efficiency, significantly reducing memory overhead while preserving essential semantic features for the network.